OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/service-fabric/service-fabric-reliable-services-communication.md

 var result = await myServicePartitionClient.InvokeWithRetryAsync(async (client) =>
    {
-      // Communicate with hello service using hello client.
+      // Communicate with the service using the client.
    },
    CancellationToken.None);